oneping-1/at_bat/readme.md

 ## To-Do

 Incomplete:
-- [ ] Example Code
 - [ ] Move strenght_of_schedule.py calculations into own method in get.teams.py
 - [ ] Add miss_distance variable or something to indicate how far a pitch was from the edge of the zone in class PitchCoordinates
-- [ ] Make scoreboard_gui.py load images in fetch data to try and minimize stuttering when loading frames
-- [ ] Add something to catch new coded gamestates in scoreboard stuff

 Complete:
 - [X] Add delta_seconds parameter to umpire.print_last_pitch() function